Fantemil/Hyperlib/README.md

 I need a lot of help improving the Hub!
 If you want to contribute then please send me your scripts or ideas on discord or make a pull request!!!
 Fantemil#2549

+# Checklist

+- [ ] When was the Script last updated Tab
+- [ ] More Things at the Player Tab
+- [ ] Adding Gamehubs automatically through the bot

 # Documentation

 ## The Player Tab